idli recipe with step by step pictures | how to make idli

-- Wash the rice and urad dal.
-Soak them in enough water for 8 hours.
+- Rinse and soak the rice in sufficient water for 8 hours.

 - Drain the rice and urad dal and reserve the water.

-- Grind the urad dal using the reserved water to a smooth batter.
+- Grind the urad dal using about 1 cup of reserved water to a smooth batter.
 Take it out in a large bowl.

-- Grind the rice using the reserved water as well.
+- Grind the rice using about 2 cups of reserved water as well.
 It will not be very smooth.
 It will have some grits in it.
 Add it to the urad dal batter.